BetweenWalls/Feather-PD2/README.md

 * Item Close Notifications
 * Item Detailed Notifications

 If you copy/paste the filter's *raw text*, some characters may be displayed incorrectly - the file uses ANSI encoding instead of standard UTF-8 encoding.
-Either download the file normally, or copy/paste the [*encoded text*](https://github.com/BetweenWalls/Feather-PD2/blob/main/loot.filter) into a file that uses ANSI encoding.
+Either download the file normally, [download everything](https://github.com/BetweenWalls/Feather-PD2/archive/main.zip) and extract the file, or copy/paste the [*encoded text*](https://github.com/BetweenWalls/Feather-PD2/blob/main/loot.filter) into a file that uses ANSI encoding.
 <!--## Images
 ![_](/images/regular_items.png)
 ![_](/images/runes.png)